DataMarket/rdatamarket/README.md

 API](http://datamarket.com/api/v1/), fetching the contents and metadata of datasets on DataMarket.com into R.

+To install the package:

+    > install.packages("rdatamarket")

+(If you are on Linux and get error messages involving RCurl, you may need to install a package called `libcurl4-openssl-dev` or similar, to get RCurl working.)

 # Quick start

 Just find the data you want on datamarket.com, then copy the URL from your